-Once all adjustments to collected rents were made, the adjusted rents for each comparable were used to derive an achievable market rent for each bedroom type.
+Once all adjustments to collected rents were made, the adjusted rents for each comparable were used to derive an achievable market rent for the subject's three-bedroom units.
 Each property was considered and weighed based upon its proximity to the subject site and its amenities and unit layout compared to the subject site.

-Based on the preceding Rent Comparability Grids, it was determined that the present-day achievable market rents for units similar to the proposed subject development are \$970 for a one-bedroom unit and \$1,365 for a three-bedroom unit, which are illustrated as follows:
+Based on the preceding Rent Comparability Grid, it was determined that the present-day achievable market rent for units similar to the proposed subject development is \$1,375 for a three-bedroom unit, which is illustrated as follows:

-Bedroom Type Proposed Collected Rent % AMHI Achievable Market Rent Market Rent Advantage
+Proposed % Achievable Market Rent

-O D \$470 40% \$970 51.5%
+Bedroom Type Collected Rent AMHI Market Rent Advantage

-One-Br. \$630 50% \$970 35.1%
+\$676 40% 50.8%

-Three-Br. \$845 50% ¢1 265 38.1%
+Three-Br. \$825 50% \$1,375 40.0%

-\$975 60% \$1,365 28.8%
+\$975 60% 29.1%

 Typically, Tax Credit units should represent approximately a 10.0% market rent advantage.
-As such, the proposed subject Tax Credit rents will likely be perceived as substantial values within the market, as they represent market rent advantages ranging from 28.8% to 51.5%, depending upon bedroom type and targeted income level.
+As such, the proposed subject Tax Credit rents will likely be perceived as substantial values within the market, as they represent market rent advantages ranging from 29.1% to 50.8%, depending upon targeted income level.